-2 The percentages for the grand totals are the percentages for that type of encounter out of the total encounters.
+&lt;sup>1 The percentages for the grand totals are the percentages for that type of encounter out of the total encounters.

-3 The percentages for the districts are the number of encounters in that district out of the total number of the type of encounter.
-For example, 22.2 percent of the frisks that occurred during traffic stops were conducted during encounters in District 2.
+&lt;sup>2The percentages for the districts are the number of encounters in that district out of the total number of the type of encounter.

-9 Previously, the stratification included approximately 55 percent traffic stops, 20 percent field interviews, 20 percent citation/warnings only, and 5 percent no-action encounters.
+&lt;sup>9 Previous to the October 2022 analysis, the stratification included approximately 55 percent traffic stops, 20 percent field interviews, 20 percent citation/warnings only, and 5 percent no-action encounters.